American Printing House for the Blind, Inc.

 Department of Development and Magazine Services

 Reader’s Digest® in Braille provides vital information to readers.
 Your kind gift will help thousands of children and adults who are blind or visually impaired.
-For more information, please call us toll free, 1-888-295-2405, or visit our website, www.aph.org, click "Donate Now and Support Our Mission."
+For more information, please call us toll free, 1-888-295-2405, or visit our website, www.aph.org.

 HELPING BLIND PEOPLE BECOME MORE INDEPENDENT

-Across the U.S., people who are blind or visually impaired receive free-of-charge accessible magazines from the American Printing House for the Blind (APH).
-These magazines contain vital information that helps people who are blind or visually impaired become more independent.
-APH’s magazine program, which has been serving Americans for over 80 years, is possible because of generous donors from all walks of life.
+Across the U.S., people who are blind and visually impaired receive free-of-charge accessible magazines from the American Printing House for the Blind (APH).
+These magazines contain vital information, helping readers become more independent.
+APH’s magazine program, serving Americans for over 80 years, is possible because of generous donors from all walks of life.